Applying as an International Student with a Job Offer

 - Have a job offer that is permanent and full-time and meets the entry level wage for the occupation, rather than the prevailing wage required for applicants in the General Category.

-- Apply within two years of the date on which they received their degree or diploma, or in the alternative, during the last semester of completing their degree or diploma (in which case they will have to provide transcripts which indicate that they will be graduating at the end of the semester).
+- Apply within two years of the date on which they received their degree or diploma, or in the alternative, during the last semester of completing their degree or diploma.

 - Have legal status, if the prospective international student nominee is in Canada.